diegostaPy/ForbushDecrease-SAMA-/README.md

 - `analysisWithTeff.ipynb` – Notebook demonstrating a simplified analysis workflow, matching the published paper, with step-by-step explanations.
 - `temperaturaPresureCorrection.py` – Python script for correcting muon counts using atmospheric pressure and temperature data, generating figures and a corrected CSV.
 - `donwloadGdas.py` – Script to download GDAS meteorological data from NOAA FTP servers for further analysis.

+#### **New Analysis and Plotting Notebooks**
+- `plot_and_analysis.ipynb` – Notebook for visualizing and analyzing muon, pressure, temperature, neutron, and DST data for both periods.
+Includes hourly resampling, outlier removal, and comparative plots.
+- `plot_analysis_magnetic_and_muons.ipynb` – Notebook for joint analysis and plotting of magnetic field data (from Vasouras station) and muon data, including percent change calculations and event marking.

+#### **Other Files**
 - `requirements.txt` – List of dependencies required to run the analysis.
 - `README.md` – Documentation of the repository.